-Canon 7D versus Canon M3
+Canon 7D vs M3

-The Canon EOS 7D and the Canon EOS M3 are two digital cameras that were announced, respectively, in September 2009 and February 2015.
+The Canon EOS 7D and the Canon EOS M3 are two digital cameras that were officially introduced, respectively, in September 2009 and February 2015.
 The 7D is a DSLR, while the M3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 7D has a resolution of 17.9 megapixel, whereas the M3 provides 24 MP.
+The 7D has a resolution of 17.9 megapixels, whereas the M3 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is considerably smaller (54 percent) than the Canon 7D.
 Moreover, the M3 is substantially lighter (57 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the M3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |3.||Canon M6||112 mm||68 mm||45 mm||390 g||295||n||Feb 2017||779|